angelcalzadollamas/angelcalzadollamas/README.md

 ### ✨ About me in 30 seconds ✨

-* :eyes: actualmente buscando un trabajo en el sector TI relacionado con el ámbito comercial
+* :eyes: Currently looking for a job in the IT sector related to the commercial sector
 * :book: Degree in Computer Engineering - Software Engineering and Official Master's Degree in Computer Engineering at the University of Seville.
 * :bulb: Major interest in Artificial Intelligence (Machine Learning and Deep Learning) with Python, but also with knowledge in Java, SQL, JavaScript, CSS, Flexbox, C#, Unity, ...
-* :trophy: I am a multidisciplinary person with empathy and a willingness to learn and do things better and better
+* :trophy: I am a multidisciplinary person with empathy and a willingness to learn and do things better and better.

 ### 📚 Projects 🎨